 If couples aren’t using condoms, then try a silicone based lube instead.
 It apparently feels better and is easier to clean up than water-based lubes.
 There’s heaps of different varieties, specifically for anal sex.
 Manufacturers have identified that there are different requirements than lube for vaginal sex, so investing in a specific anal sex lube is highly recommend.

-Another comment from our previous article was from“You should add to this an explanation or link on how to perform anal sex.
+Another comment from our previous article was from Ingrid, who we’ll assume is female.
+She stated: “You should add to this an explanation or link on how to perform anal sex.
 Most women wouldn’t know about the shape of the rectum, moving past the sphincters…” Okay Ingrid, fair point.
 Let’s look at those anal sphincters so women have a better understanding of how anal sex can be made to feel more enjoyable.

 Relaxing the anal sphincters

 Women’s Health magazine spoke to sex expert Jessica O’Reilly recently, who said: “Wait until you’re very close to orgasm before introducing new sex acts—like anal penetration—into your routine…When you’re aroused, the hormonal changes in your body have a palliative effect and help you to relax and experience pleasure more profoundly.”